tatarianBarbarian/magni-image-inplace/README.md

 ## Configuration

-Please note that this component is for **dekstop users experience**, for mobiles and touch devices it's better using something like [pinchzoom library](https://manuelstofer.github.io/pinchzoom/).
+Please note that this component by design is for **dekstop users experience**.

+On mobiles and tablets it's better using something like [pinchzoom library](https://manuelstofer.github.io/pinchzoom/).

 As component has two flows of initialization, it has two flows of configuration.